And the kitchen porters, the housekeeping staff, the gardeners, front of house, maintenance and everyone else working to make your Christmas special.

 We Should be Thankful.

 Please let’s not complain if a meal takes 5 minutes longer than expected or a medium rare steak isn’t exactly as we imagine medium rare should be.
 It’s not such a big deal, really, is it?
 The staff are busy and under pressure.
-It’s all about the money for the hotel owners, so, to cut costs, there probably aren’t enough staff on duty for things to run perfectly smoothly, it’s not your waitress’ fault and it’s not the chef’s fault.
+It’s all about the money for the hotel owners, so, to cut costs, there probably aren’t enough staff on duty for things to run perfectly smoothly.
+Staffing isnt’s your waitress’ fault and it’s not the chef’s fault.
 They are doing their best.